erkkah/letarette.sql/README.md

 ### Getting started

-The **letarette.sql** service, `lrsql`, needs to know how to connect to the SQL database, and where to find the queries that provides documents to the **Letarette** indexer.
+The **letarette.sql** service, `lrsql`, needs to know how to connect to the SQL database, and where to find the queries that provide documents to the **Letarette** indexer.

 To make the service connect to a PostgreSQL source, and use default values for the rest of the settings:
 ```sh